Introduction: Two Axis Star Tracker

 Step 4: The Software

-The software is complex but pretty self explanatory.
+The software is complex but pretty self explanatory and modular.
+The repository can be found here.
 There are blocks for power management and handling the RT clock that you can safely skip.
 Also the routines to drive the motors can be regarded as black boxes that "just work", though you can delve in and read the details.

 A few components though are worth mentioning.